lisa-lumos/Apache-Spark/01-big-data-and-data-lake.md

 - providing fault-tolerance when a job fails
 - ...

-The Spark SQL, Spark DataFrame APIs, Spark Streaming libraries, MLlib for Machine Learning, GraphX for Graph Computation are a set of libraries/packages/APIs/DSL developed on top of the core APIs.
+Libraries/packages/APIs/DSL developed on top of the core APIs: The Spark SQL, Spark DataFrame APIs, Spark Streaming libraries, MLlib for Machine Learning, GraphX for Graph Computation.

 Spark abstracts away the code to operate on a cluster.
-Compared with old Hadoop and MapReduce code, Spark code is shorter/simpler/easier-to-understand.
+Compared with old Hadoop and MapReduce code, Spark code is shorter/simpler/readable.

 Apache spark is an open-source project.
 The original creators of Apache Spark donated it to Apache Foundation.
 However, the same team formed a company, and a commercial product around Apache Spark.
 The company and the product are both named Databricks.